DIY 5 Gallon Survival Bucket Backpack

 GAMMA2 Gamma Seal Lid - Pet Food Storage Container Lids - Fits 3.5, 5, 6, & 7 Gallon Buckets, Black, Made in USA

-• SMART FUNCTIONAL DESIGN: (I) Turn any standard utility bucket into an airtight pet food storage container.
-(II) Great for storing cat food, dog food, livestock feed, horse feed, bird feed, and more!
-(III) Fits standard 3.5, 5, 6, & 7-gallon buckets.
+• SMART FUNCTIONAL DESIGN: Turn any standard utility bucket into a sealed storage container.
+Great for storing everything from bird seed and livestock feed to tools, charcoal, pool, and lawn supplies.
+Fits standard 3.5, 5, 6, and 7-gallon buckets.

 First Aid Kit – Next I tossed in a spare off-the-shelf First Aid kit.
 Nothing fancy here, but you can’t have a 5 gallon survival bucket without one.